cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 #### 19 April 2021

-All the safegraph signals are no longer being updated.
+The Safegraph social distancing metrics are no longer being updated.
+Weekly patterns are still available.

 #### 3 November 2020
 We went from a custom geo mapping file (for aggregating from county->state) to a central geo file based on rigorously sourced US census data.